natebwangsut/natebwangsut.github.io/contents/landing/me.md

   - { item: Avid Photographer,    color: "#d598a0" }
 ---

-Just another software engineer living on the planet as you do.
+Just another software engineer living on the same planet as you do.